SepehrAkbari/stop-the-churn/README.md

 In this project, we use machine learning models to predict customer churn based on a telecommunication company dataset.
 This exploration covers data preprocessing, exploratory data analysis (EDA), model comparison, and the deployment of the best model in a Flask web app for real-time predictions.

-## Approach

-- **Data Preprocessing:**

-  - Filtered irrelevant columns, encoded categorical variables, and imputed missing values (numeric values with mean imputation and categorical values using a Random Forest Regressor).

-  - One-hot encoding was performed, and the data was resampled using SMOTE to address class imbalance.

-- **Exploratory Data Analysis:**

-  - Explored the distribution of the dataset’s features and analyzed their correlation with the target variable (Churn).

-  - Notably, features such as customer complaints exhibited a high positive correlation, while tenure showed a strong negative correlation with churn.

-- **Model Comparison:**

-  - Discussed the limitations of using linear regression for this problem, and compared models including Logistic Regression, K-Nearest Neighbors (with three distance metrics), Linear and Kernel SVM, Random Forest, and boosting models (Gradient Boosting, XGBoost, and CatBoost).

-  - Models were evaluated using metrics like MSE, R-squared, accuracy, precision, recall, and F1 score.

-  - The XGBoost model was selected as the best performing model, achieving an F1 score of 94%.

-- **Deployment:**

-  - The XGBoost model is deployed via a Flask web app, allowing administrators to input customer data and receive real-time churn predictions.

 ## App Demo

 Inputting costumer data: